Fozzy Whittaker: Early life, family and education

 Whittaker attended and played high school football at Pearland High School, leading them to the state semi final game.
 He finished high school as the sixth all-time rusher in Texas 5A history (5,717 yards) and a prep All-American.

+He attended the University of Texas from 2008 to 2011.

-College career
+College athletic career

-Whittaker played college football at the University of Texas from 2008–2011.
+Whittaker played college football at the University of Texas from 2008 to 2011.

 In the 2008 season, he had 64 carries for 284 rushing yards in seven games.
 He also had 6 carries for 23 yards in the 2009 Fiesta Bowl victory for Texas.

 In the 2009 season, he had 53 carries for 212 rushing yards and four rushing touchdowns in 11 games.
 The Longhorns won the Big 12 championship that year and went to the 2010 BCS National Championship Game, where Whittaker had 1 carry for 5 yards.

 In the 2010 season, he had 80 carries for 351 rushing yards and four rushing touchdowns.
 In the 2011 season, he had 66 carries for 386 rushing yards and six rushing touchdowns.
 In November he was injured and missed the rest of the season, including the Holiday Bowl, which the Longhorns won.

 Whittaker was a three-time first-team Academic All-Big 12 selection.
 In 2011, he was a first-team All-Big 12 selection as chosen by the coaches, and an honorable mention, as chosen by the AP, as a kick returner.
 He was also an honorable mention for Big 12 Special Teams Player of the Year.

-He holds several school records for kickoff returns, including: the most career touchdowns (2 – tied), the longest kickoff return (100 yards, twice), most yards in a single game (252 vs. Oklahoma State in 2011), and highest average per return in a single game (42.0 vs. Oklahoma State in 2011).
+He holds several school records for kickoff returns, including: the most career touchdowns (2; tied), the longest kickoff return (100 yards, twice), most yards in a single game (252 vs. Oklahoma State in 2011), and highest average per return in a single game (42.0 vs. Oklahoma State in 2011).

 He was also on the track team, and ran the opening leg of the 4x100-meter relay for Texas at the 2010 Big 12 Championships.